dresden-elektronik/openthread-r21/README.md

 An OpenThread Border Router firmware port for Atmel-R21 (Microchip samr21) based ConBee II and RaspBee II.
-**Note:** the port is still development, watch this repository to get notified when first beta test version is released.
+**Note:** the port is still in development, watch this repository to get notified when first beta test version is released.

-## For interested Useres
+# For interested Useres
-* There will be a GCF-flashable firmware for the **ConBeeII**/**RaspbeeII** soon.
+* There will be a GCF-flashable firmware for the **ConBeeII** / **RaspbeeII** soon.
 Stay tuned!
-* This firmware can be flashed via the GCFFlasher in the same way as deCONZ and ZShark firmware is flashed.
+* This firmware can be flashed via the [GCFFlasher](https://github.com/dresden-elektronik/gcfflasher) in the same way as deCONZ and ZShark firmware is flashed.
 * The firmware will convert the ConBeeII/RaspBeeII into a Radio-Co-Processor (RCP) for a Thread Border-Router-Daemon running on a Host.
-This functions as a Gateway between Thread-Devices and the local Network.
+This functions as a gateway between Thread-Devices and the local Network.
 * Thread forms the underlying technology for 802.15.4 based Matter-Devices
 * Any deCONZ settings stored in NVRAM will be preserved (**in development, no guarantees, backup your data!**).
 * The firmware is **Thread-RCP only**, it **can not** be used in parallel with Zigbee firmware (but switching the firmware is always possible).

+# For Developers

-# Build Guide (RCP-Firmware):
+## Build Guide (RCP-Firmware):

-This Part describes how to build the openthread rcp-firmware from source. **This will be obsolete once the .gcf image is available.**
+This Part describes how to build the openthread RCP-firmware from source. **This will be obsolete once the .gcf image is available.**

 Prerequisite:
 * So Far you can only compile on a x86 Machine